 The priests could not marry just anyone either.
 They could only marry a virgin from among their own people.
 They could not marry a widow or divorced person or anyone engaged in prostitution!
 The reason given is that this would defile the offspring and make them unfit to serve in the priesthood and handle the holy offerings.
 (Leviticus 21:7-8, 13-15)

 Priests could not serve and handle offerings if they had a skin disease or had been near a dead body.
 If they did handle the offerings knowingly when they were unclean, they must be cut off from God’s presence and never allowed to offer sacrifices again!
 God looked at these requirements with great seriousness!
 (Leviticus 22:1-4) God always looks at the heart and our actions based on our faith.

 So, what does this mean for us today?
 Jesus fulfilled the law by perfectly keeping it.
 Does this mean that we can come before God and gather with His people any way we feel like?
 When you dress yourself, are you aware that you are God’s temple and He dwells inside you?
 Are you dressed in His provided clothes?
 What are those coverings?
 God’s wants His people dressed for success!

 Scripture Reading for February 7th: Leviticus 18-20

-America today needs our prayer and intercession!
-Its sins are like those described in our reading for today.
+America today needs our prayer and intercession.
 We are a nation who knows too much and applies too little.
 These sins are prevalent in the church as well as in the nation we live in.
 Take time today to repent and pray for God’s mercy.
-The earth is ready to vomit those who rebel against God’s word and know better!
+The earth may be ready to vomit!

 “And if you defile the land,(with these sexual sins) it will vomit you out as it vomited out the nations that were before you.”
 Leviticus 18:28